hamdiz0/first-repo/README.md

         * rewrite the history of a commit
         * git status helps working with rebase
         * merge into main branch after incorporating changes and fixing conflicts in the feature branch
-        * rebase is used when the "main branch" commited changes that are not avaible for a "feature branch" to rewrite its history and fix conflicts to make it ready for merging whith main
+        * rebase is used when the "main branch" commited changes that are not avaible for a "feature branch" to rewrite it's history and fix conflicts to make it ready for merging whith main

 # `squaching commits` :
         - git rebase -i "hash(+"^":one hash before)"|HEAD~"number"